 The last budget focused on mental health.
 And as I analysed it, I wondered when I too would end up going crazy.
 Want to improve mental health?
 Financial wellbeing shouldn’t be ignored.

 The grey tsunami will only grow bigger.
 Low interest-rate life support will continue.
 If you’re not in stocks now, you might miss out on continued gains.

 Markets go up and down.
 History proves it.
-Almost anyone with a gram of economic education knows it.
-It’s called the economic cycle.
-Here’s how it works.
+Anyone with economic education knows it.
+But when this cycle goes terribly wrong it could be the next recession.

 Today we are living in the tail end of what could be called the greatest gold rush of all time.
 But instead of gold, our prosperity is riding on the backs of technological and industrial…